 Cover Awkward Windows with Drapery

 Many older homes have truly beautiful windows.
 However, a lot of them also have some windows with a distinct, quirky style installed in awkward places.
 You can clean up the look subtly with some full-wall drapery, without completely blocking them out and erasing all the natural light from your rooms.
 If you’ve got any high, thin windows that look like they were installed as a clumsy afterthought, then some light drapes can be perfect for making the wall look softer and more polished.
+We don’t often think about using window shutters in UK, but it’s worth a consideration if you’re looking for classic decor with a twist –plantation shutters always look cute and quirky, whilst not looking out of place.

 Mix the Past with the Present